$651 Find Cheap Flights to Chicago

 • If you have to charge the battery on your phone after your flight to Chicago, Midway Airport boasts ‘Get Plugged In’ charging points located around the airport.
 The stations include a comfortable seat where you can rest while bringing your phone back to life.

-Top 5 airlines flying to Chicago
+Reviews of the top 5 airlines flying to Chicago

 See real verified KAYAK customer reviews for airlines flying to Chicago.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Australia to Chicago.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.